entrez/beluga-cli/README.md

 **-i** : will invalidate the uri of any file modified by the requested operation. see [origin vs cdn](#origin-vs-cdn) for why this may be useful.

 **-s** : the program will run silently.

+**-r** : delete all contents of the specified directory recursively.

 each flag can only be used on certain commands (see [above](#possible-commands)). if a flag is used on a command where it is not standard, beluga-cli will generally print an error message but then ignore the flag and continue.